Why You Should Be Wary of Prescription Drugs

 An Evolving Crisis

-It started in the 1990s when pharmaceutical companies promised the medical community prescription opioid pain relievers weren’t addictive.
+This crisis started in the 1990s.
+Pharmaceutical companies promised the medical community that prescription opioid pain relievers weren’t addictive.
 In turn, healthcare providers started supplying them to the public at a greater rate.
+Since these medications were highly addictive, widespread recreational and embezzlement of prescription opioids naturally spread. ⁴

 Statistics